Skip to main content

 Exercising Your California Privacy Rights

-If you are a Customer, you or your authorized agent may make a request to access, correct, delete, opt-out of the sale of your Personal Information by contacting us using the information in the Contact Us section below.
+If you are a California resident, you or your authorized agent may make a request to access, correct, delete, opt-out of the sale of your Personal Information by contacting us using the information in the Contact Us section below.

 If you use an authorized agent to submit your request, we may require proof of the written authorization you have given.
 We also may require you to confirm your identity and your residency to obtain the information, and you are only entitled to make this request twice in a 12-month period.
 For emails, please include “California Privacy Rights” as the subject line.
 You must include your full name, email address, and attest to the fact that you are a California resident.
 We will acknowledge your request within 10 days and respond to your request within 45 days or let you know if we need additional time.
 If you make this request by telephone, we may also ask you to provide the request in writing so that we may verify your identity.
 If we are unable to honor your request for any reason, we will notify you of the reason within the request time period.